The Brooch Club

 Research – Throughout our experience, we identified four components that are essential to a luxury brand: story, exclusivity, quality, and culture.
 These were pillars upon which The Brooch Club's rebrand was to be built on.
 Before laying the groundwork, however, we had to inquire into the rather niche market of brooches.
 Once we were confident in the vigorous knowledge and research we obtained, renovations began.

-A luxury brand needs to tell a narrative.
-We similarly wanted The Brooch Club's founder Bonàe II to be conveyed as more of a mythical figure than a sombre one to attract and awe curiosity to new consumers.
-We endeavoured to embellish the company's mission by tying it in with the brooch's longstanding history.
-This was achieved by portraying it as a movement to bring the brooch back into fashion rather than just the selling of a commodity.
+A luxury fashion brand needs to tell a narrative.
+We similarly wanted The Brooch Club's founder Bonàe II to be conveyed as more of a mythical figure than a sombre one to attract new consumers through awe and curiosity.
+We endeavoured to embellish the fashion company's mission by tying it in with the brooch's longstanding history.
+This specific fashion branding initiative was achieved by portraying The Brooch Club as a movement to bring the brooch back into fashion, rather than just the selling of a commodity.

 Slogan – The drafting of a new slogan for The Brooch Club was a process of trial and error.
-We conceptualized around fifty slogans until at last, we had narrowed them down to five which felt promising and suitable.
-A personal favourite of ours was: 'The Timeless Cannot Die'- a bold statement and one favoured to be our wild-card at the client meeting.
-Not only does it reemphasize the brooch’s long heritage, but it ends with 'die' which is undoubtedly memorable in the face of luxury marketing.
+We conceptualised around fifty slogans until at last we had narrowed them down to five which felt promising and suitable and acted as an analogue for the luxury fashion design of the product.
+A personal favourite of ours was: 'The Timeless Cannot Die’ — a bold statement and one favoured to be our wild-card at the client meeting.
+Not only does it reemphasise the brooch’s long heritage, but it ends with 'die' which is undoubtedly memorable in the context of luxury fashion branding and marketing.

 the brooch club slider

-he original logo was dated and too generic.
-We had to reinvent one more dynamic, contemporary, and memorable.
-It was to be based on the letter 'B' and appeal to a younger demographic to stretch the luxury product away from the limited consumer base often associated with high-class brands.
+The original Brooch Club logo was dated and too generic.
+We had to invent one more dynamic, contemporary, and memorable within the luxury fashion sector.
+It was to be based on the letter ‘B,' to emulate the curvy luxury fashion design of the brooch, and appeal to a younger demographic to market this luxury product away from the limited consumer base often associated with high-class brands.

 The old colour palette was black and white: the classic look for the luxury fashion industry.
 But we do things differently, always.
 We wished to create more than just another luxury fashion brand.
 The British racing green, charcoal, and two types of gold reflect the new brand by associating these traditional colours in a modern way.